Carleen Anderson: Career

 Anderson's first solo recording contract was with Virgin Records' Circa label.
 The initial marketing release was the EP Dusky Sappho in 1993.
-Her debut album True Spirit, released in 1994, had pop chart success with single releases "Mama Said", "Let It Last" and "Nervous Breakdown".
+Her debut album True Spirit, released in 1994, had pop chart success with the single releases "Mama Said", "Let It Last" and "Nervous Breakdown".

-Anderson's 1998 second solo album, Blessed Burden, gained commercial recognition with singles "Woman in Me" and a cover of Paul McCartney's "Maybe I'm Amazed".
+Anderson's 1998 second solo album, Blessed Burden, gained commercial recognition with the singles "Woman in Me" and a cover of Paul McCartney's "Maybe I'm Amazed".

-Alberta’s Granddaughter was Anderson's first independent and third solo album, released in 2002 on her own label, Dusky Sappho.
-This work included a cover of Oasis's "Don't Look Back in Anger".
+Alberta's Granddaughter is Anderson's first independent and third solo album, released in 2002 on her own label, Dusky Sappho.
+This work includes a cover of Oasis's "Don't Look Back in Anger".

 Anderson's fourth solo album, Grace and Favours, was recorded live at The Glee Club in Birmingham, England.
 It was released in 2003 by Orange Room Music on CD and DVD formats with clips that include interviews and impromptu performances with James Brown and Paul Weller.

 Universal Records released her fifth solo offering, Up to Now, in 2004.
-It was a compilation of songs over her career up to that date.
+It is a compilation of songs over her career up to that date.

 Her sixth album, Soul Providence, was released on Dome Records in 2005.
-It features her song "My Door is Open", which was remixed by Richard Earnshaw in 2010 as a dance floor production and was featured on Earnshaw’s album, In Time.
+It features her song "My Door Is Open", which was remixed by Richard Earnshaw in 2010 as a dance floor production and included on Earnshaw's album, In Time.

 From 2002 to 2007, Anderson taught and was Head of the Vocal Department at the Brighton Institute of Modern Music (BIMM).
 She had a bi-annual residency at Ronnie Scott's Jazz Club in Soho, performing from 2006 to 2015.
 She sang a varied repertoire of jazz classics, musical theatre and unreleased material, as well as her commercial hits.
 In March 2007, in celebration of International Women's Day, Anderson had the honour of singing for Her Majesty the Queen.

-In 2014, Arts Council England awarded Anderson a grant to produce her Tribal Opera Cage Street Memorial.
+In 2014, Arts Council England awarded Anderson a grant to produce her tribal opera Cage Street Memorial.
 In 2015, she also received a grant from PRS Women Make Music to record her compositions from Cage Street Memorial, released as her seventh album on Freestyle Records in 2016.
 A Barbican Theatre stage production of the album in 2018 earned her a JazzFM Innovation of the Year nomination.

 In 2019, Anderson became an Associate Artist at Hall for Cornwall in Truro.
-She was Choir Director for the BBC Singers and UK Vocal Assembly at the Royal Albert Hall for the August 2019 “Sacred Music” tribute to Duke Ellington at the BBC Proms and contributed to the performance as vocal arranger and curator.
-In June 2020 Anderson composed the music and was the featured vocalist and narrator for the BBC Radio 4 adaptation of Harlem Renaissance author Jean Toomer's 1923 novel Cane, Drama of the Week in the BBC Sounds Electric Decade series.
+She was Choir Director for the BBC Singers and UK Vocal Assembly at the Royal Albert Hall for the August 2019 "Sacred Music" tribute to Duke Ellington at the BBC Proms and contributed to the performance as vocal arranger and curator.
+In June 2020, Anderson composed the music and was the featured vocalist and narrator for the BBC Radio 4 adaptation of Harlem Renaissance author Jean Toomer's 1923 novel Cane, Drama of the Week in the BBC Sounds Electric Decade series.